ey-lon/terminal_minigames/README.md

 # Terminal MiniGames

 ### ABOUT THE PROJECT:
-This is a personal project where I try to code and put together different games that you can play on the command line.<br>
+This is a personal project where I tried to code a few minigames that you can play on the command line.<br>
 It contains:

 |     | GUESS THE NUMBER |